 New findings from a British and Canadian research team indicate that teachers can use a personality-based intervention to help some high-risk students at least temporarily delay their initiation into marijuana/cannabis use.

 Large numbers of American teenagers consume marijuana/cannabis on at least a monthly basis.
-This is a dangerous situation, since teens have elevated chances of developing diagnosable cases of cannabis addiction.
+This is a dangerous situation, since teens have elevated chances of developing diagnosable cases of cannabis addiction, and oftentimes needing treatment for their addictions.
 In a study published in May 2015 in the journal Addiction, researchers from two Canadian institutions and one British institution assessed the usefulness of a teacher-led, personality-based intervention designed to help teenagers with heightened chances of becoming marijuana/cannabis consumers.
 These researchers concluded that such an intervention has beneficial effects for teenagers with an unusually prominent tendency to seek out new or novel sensations.

 Adolescent Marijuana Consumption

 Roughly one-quarter of all younger and older American teenagers consume some amount of marijuana throughout the year, according to 2014 figures compiled and reported by the University of Michigan and the National Institute on Drug Abuse.
 Older teens enrolled in 12th grade have a rate of marijuana/cannabis intake about three times higher than the rate found among younger teens enrolled in eighth grade.
 Teens in the 10th grade use marijuana/cannabis more often than their younger counterparts but less often than their older counterparts.
 Marijuana consumption rates fell among adolescents of all ages between 2013 and 2014.
 The level of decline among 10th graders was sizable enough to qualify as statistically significant.